luerhard/chapter_regression_and_artifical/main.md

 The chosen model is loosely based on the approach by @davidov:ExplainingAttitudesImmigration.2012 and has been used by others in a similar way [e.g., @sagiv:Valueprioritiesreadiness.1995].
 The model investigates the well-known effect of human values on attitudes toward immigration.

-Our data comes from the first round (2002) of the European Social Survey (ESS).
+Our data comes from the first round [-@ESS.2002] of the European Social Survey (ESS).
 The explanandum, our dependent variable which we will call _reject_, is a measure that represents **attitudes towards immigration**.
 It is constructed as a mean index consisting of three variables[^av] which have been shown to load strongly on a single dimension in a confirmatory factor analysis [@davidov:ExplainingAttitudesImmigration.2012, 764].
-To show the [!ml] workflow in its simplest form, binary classification, the resulting variable is dichotomized at the scale's mean value.\todo[author=JS]{Clarification needed.
-Explain what 0 and 1 means in that constructed binary variable.
-0=more positive attitudes versus 1 more negative attitudes?
-Thus, 1 would indicate an attitudinal position towards more rejecting immigration? }
+To show the [!ml] workflow in its simplest form, binary classification, the resulting variable is dichotomized at the scale's mean value so that 1 indicates more negative attitudes towards immigration.
 To measure human values, we use the theory of basic human values [@schwartz:UniversalsContentStructure.1992] which is captured in the [!ess] surveys.
 The theory describes 10 basic values that are structured in two dimensions[^schwartz]: _conservation_ and _self-transcendence_.

 Some theoretically founded expectations of this model can be formulated.
-Conservation values "that include appreciation of stability of society, and respect, commitment and acceptance of the customs and ideas that traditional culture or religion provide.
-In other words, the arrival of immigrants is coupled with potential societal changes that are opposite to the preferences of conservative individuals" [@davidov:ExplainingAttitudesImmigration.2012, 761].
+Conservation values 'that include appreciation of stability of society, and respect, commitment and acceptance of the customs and ideas that traditional culture or religion provide.
+In other words, the arrival of immigrants is coupled with potential societal changes that are opposite to the preferences of conservative individuals' [@davidov:ExplainingAttitudesImmigration.2012, 761].
 Therefore, more conservative individuals are expected to reject immigration.
-In contrast, "self-transcendence values include understanding, appreciation, tolerance and protection for the welfare of people and for nature.
+In contrast, 'self-transcendence values include understanding, appreciation, tolerance and protection for the welfare of people and for nature.
 The arrival of immigrants provides opportunities for individuals to realise these self-transcendent values.
-In other words, the arrival of immigrants is coupled with potential societal changes that are in harmony with the preferences of self-transcendent individuals" [@davidov:ExplainingAttitudesImmigration.2012, 761].
+In other words, the arrival of immigrants is coupled with potential societal changes that are in harmony with the preferences of self-transcendent individuals' [@davidov:ExplainingAttitudesImmigration.2012, 761].
 Hence, we expect more self-transcendent people to support immigration.

-We control for _income_, which is measured by a variable measuring respondents' feeling about the household's present income (four-point scale from 1 "Living comfortably" to 4 "very difficult" on present income).
+We control for _income_, which is measured by a variable measuring respondents' feeling about the household's present income (four-point scale from 1 'Living comfortably' to 4 'very difficult' on present income).
 Subjective income is chosen over the objective household income for the pragmatic reason of reducing the number of missing values.
-Additionally, we control for _age_ (in years), _religiosity_ (11-point scale from 0 "not at all religious" to 10 "very religious"), years of full-time _education_, self-position on a _left-right scale_ (11-point scale from 0 "left" to 10 "right"), _gender_ (dummy variable coded 0 for male and 1 for female), and country via dummy variables.
+Additionally, we control for _age_ (in years), _religiosity_ (11-point scale from 0 'not at all religious' to 10 'very religious'), years of full-time _education_, self-position on a _left-right scale_ (11-point scale from 0 'left' to 10 'right'), _gender_ (dummy variable coded 0 for male and 1 for female), and country via dummy variables.
 See Table @tbl:desc (appendix) for descriptive statistics on variables.

 [^av]: